 Some examples of changed circumstances might include the onset or removal of a parent’s disability, a physical relocation, or a new marriage.

 The parenting plan is a big part of your divorce order.
-For a free consultation with an experienced family law attorney in Schaumburg, contact the Law Offices of Martin A. Delaney III, Ltd. We routinely handle matters in DuPage County and nearby jurisdictions.
+For a free consultation with an experienced family law attorney in Schaumburg, contact the Andrea Heckman Law We routinely handle matters in DuPage County and nearby jurisdictions.